Emerging Therapies for Transthyretin Cardiac Amyloidosis Could Herald a New Era for the Treatment of HFPEF

 - Richards DB, Cookson LM, Berges AC, et al. Therapeutic Clearance of Amyloid by Antibodies to Serum Amyloid P Component.
 N Engl J Med 2015;373:1106-14.

-Keywords: Academic Medical Centers, Acetylgalactosamine, Amyloid, Amyloid Neuropathies, Familial, Amyloidosis, Amyloidosis, Familial, Anti-Inflammatory Agents, Non-Steroidal, Autopsy, Benzoxazoles, Binding Sites, Biological Markers, Blood Cell Count, Body Mass Index, Cardiomyopathy, Restrictive, Cohort Studies, Cooperative Behavior, Diflunisal, Double-Blind Method, Doxycycline, Echocardiography, Excipients, Follow-Up Studies, Giant Cells, Heart Failure, Systolic, Hepatocytes, Hypertension, Immunoglobulin G, Injections, Subcutaneous, Isotopes, Kidney Diseases, Lipids, Liver, Liver Transplantation, Lymph Nodes, Mutant Proteins, Mutation, Myocardium, Nanoparticles, Natriuretic Peptide, Brain, Oligonucleotides, Antisense, Peptide Fragments, Pharmaceutical Preparations, Phenotype, Plaque, Amyloid, Polyneuropathies, Prealbumin, Proline, Prostaglandin-Endoperoxide Synthases, Proton Pump Inhibitors, Quality of Life, RNA, RNA, Small Interfering, Retinol-Binding Proteins, Serum Amyloid P-Component, Taurochenodeoxycholic Acid, Technetium, Thyroxine
+Keywords: Academic Medical Centers, Acetylgalactosamine, Amyloid, Amyloid Neuropathies, Familial, Amyloidosis, Amyloidosis, Familial, Anti-Inflammatory Agents, Non-Steroidal, Autopsy, Benzoxazoles, Binding Sites, Biomarkers, Blood Cell Count, Body Mass Index, Cardiomyopathy, Restrictive, Cohort Studies, Cooperative Behavior, Diflunisal, Double-Blind Method, Doxycycline, Echocardiography, Excipients, Follow-Up Studies, Giant Cells, Heart Failure, Systolic, Hepatocytes, Hypertension, Immunoglobulin G, Injections, Subcutaneous, Isotopes, Kidney Diseases, Lipids, Liver, Liver Transplantation, Lymph Nodes, Mutant Proteins, Mutation, Myocardium, Nanoparticles, Natriuretic Peptide, Brain, Oligonucleotides, Antisense, Peptide Fragments, Pharmaceutical Preparations, Phenotype, Plaque, Amyloid, Polyneuropathies, Prealbumin, Proline, Prostaglandin-Endoperoxide Synthases, Proton Pump Inhibitors, Quality of Life, RNA, RNA, Small Interfering, Retinol-Binding Proteins, Serum Amyloid P-Component, Taurochenodeoxycholic Acid, Technetium, Thyroxine

 < Back to Listings